amarkwalder/bceffretikon.ch/packages/website/static/posts/test2.md

 ---
-slug: test
+slug: test2
+title: Test 2
-title: This is my first blog
+abstract: This is a second test.
 ---

 ## Hello World!

 This is a test...